We’re a regional museum, located in the Village of Midway, the heart of Boundary Country in southern British Columbia.

 We have a small gift shop that where you can purchase regional history books and memorabilia.

-Administration fee is a nominal $5.00 per person over 16 years.
+Admission to the museum is $5.00 per person over 16 years.